-216 pages | 46 B/W Illus.
+186 pages | 46 B/W Illus.

-The book focuses on the processes of urban restructuring, power relations, and the touristic boom in cities.
-Through an indepth analysis of Marrakech, Morroco, the book proposes a comprehensive analytic framework.
+Through an in-depth analysis of Marrakesh, Morroco, the book proposes a comprehensive analytic framework.
 It highlights the issues of (post)coloniality, ideology, heritage-commodification, subjectivity and counter-conduct in the shadow of global capitalism.
-It explores how power relations and political ecomomy have shaped the city over the past few decades, creating new subjectivities.
-Policy is conducted to boost tourism in the city, bringing into questions the long term resilience and success of tourism as the sole economic activity.
-The book considers how the well-being of city residents is submitted to such policies, conforming to a certain form of colonialism.
-This book helps us to understand a phenomenon that affects many other cities in the World today.
+It explores how power relations and political ecomomy have shaped the city of Marrakesh over the past few decades, formulating new subjectivities.
+It reveals how urban policy’s sole purpose is to boost tourism in the city, bringing into question the long-term resilience and success of tourism as an economic activity and a policy choice.
+This book considers how the well-being of city residents is submitted to such policies, conforming to certain forms of appropriation – of land, culture and memory.